MSc/PGDip Primary Mental Health Care pathway - APIMH / Course details

 - Engagement and Assessment of Patients with Common Mental Health Problems

-- Evidence based interventions in Primary Mental Health Care
+- Evidence based low intensity interventions in Primary Mental Health Care

 Core course units are shared with students studying other pathways and programmes but retain a pathway-specific focus through group work and assessments.
 Core course units focus on the following themes: